FOLLOW US

 Check with your travel provider that your passport and other travel documents meet requirements.
 Renew your passport if you need to.

-If you are also a Polish national (dual nationality), you must enter and exit Poland using a Polish passport or Polish national identity card.
-There are regular cases of Polish border guards allowing dual nationals to enter on their British passport, but only allowing exit using a valid Polish passport or Polish ID card.
+If you are a British-Polish dual national, you must enter and exit Poland using a Polish passport or Polish national identity card.
+There are regular cases of Polish border guards allowing dual nationals to enter on their British passport, but refusing exit on the British passport.

-Children born to Polish national or British-Polish dual national parents in the UK are automatically granted Polish citizenship, regardless of the child’s place of birth, and the requirement to exit Poland using valid Polish documentation will apply.
+Children born to Polish or British-Polish dual national parents in the UK are automatically granted Polish citizenship, regardless of the child’s place of birth.
+The requirement to exit Poland using Polish documentation will apply.

-Find more information on how to apply for a Polish passport in the UK before travelling to Poland from the Polish Embassy in London (in Polish).
-Check with the Polish Embassy in London if in doubt about your circumstances.
+Find out how to apply for a Polish passport before travelling to Poland (in Polish).
+Check with the Polish Embassy in the UK if in doubt about your circumstances.

 Visa requirements

-You can travel to countries in the Schengen area (including Poland) for up to 90 days in any 180-day period without a visa.
+You can travel without a visa to the Schengen area, which includes Poland, for up to 90 days in any 180-day period.
 This applies if you travel:

 • as a tourist